act-rules/act-rules.github.io/_rules/SC1-2-1-media-alternative-video.md

 ### Expectation 2

-Each target element has a label indicating the `video` is an alternative to text on the page.
+Each target element is labelled as an video alterive for text on the page.

 ### Expectation 3